Sell Stock Photography

 Think about what is going on around you, what are the big issues?
 What images are needed to portray our modern, technological, fast-moving and sometimes unscrupulous society?
 Lifestyle photography is by far one of the most popular topics in stock libraries all over the world, get involved!

-If you are able to and have the confidence, try and incorporate people in as many shots as you can, people are everything in advertising.
-Look for people that stand out from “normal” society; punks, disabled, extravagant, wild, young, colourful, eccentric and just plain different.
+If you are able to and have the confidence, try and incorporate people in as many shots as you can.
+People are everything in advertising.
+Look for people that stand out from "normal" society:

 Active people, sports people, people at work, people at play, children, sad people, happy people, old, young, foreign, fat, thin, tall, short, all people!